Public procurement

-Public procurement refers to the process by which public authorities, such as government departments or local authorities, purchase work, goods or services from businesses.
+Public procurement refers to the process by which public authorities, such as government departments or local authorities, purchase work, goods or services from suppliers.
 The scope of goods and services bought by public authorities ranges widely, from large-scale infrastructure and urban development projects, to the acquisition of complex items such as weapon systems, to commissioning of essential public services in the health and social care sector, and to buying common goods such as stationery, furniture, and foodstuffs.

 - Enhance risk management in various aspects.
 The primary risk that public buyers must address is that public procurement can be linked to serious harm to individuals; However, there are other risks that public buyers and suppliers must consider, including legal risks, financial risks and reputational risks;

 - Lead by example and implement requirements that suppliers respect human rights.
-This will encourage the corporate sector towards the same aim;
+This will encourage the corporate sector towards the same aim; and

 - Create a level playing field for suppliers that strive to respect human rights.

-Commentary to Guiding Principle 6 specifies:
+Commentary to UNGP 6 specifies:

 “States conduct a variety of commercial transactions with business enterprises, not least through their procurement activities.
 This provides States – individually and collectively – with unique opportunities to promote awareness of and respect for human rights by those enterprises, including through the terms of contracts, with due regard to States’ relevant obligations under national and international law.”